Cahuilla

 - Interpretation Needs

-- While many Cahuilla speak English, there is a growing movement to revitalize the Cahuilla language, with interpretation needed for cultural and educational contexts.
+- Efforts are ongoing to revitalize the Cahuilla language, with interpretation often needed for English-speaking contexts.

 - Interpreter Notes